Without an effective ecommerce sales funnel, you’re losing money.

 These three traffic sources are popular among ecommerce store owners.

-Facebook’s audience targeting filter allows you to target the right buyers’ persona.
-It allows you to narrow your audience based on their demographics, interest, behavior, and many other categories.
+Facebook’s audience targeting filter allows you to target the right buyer persona.
+It allows you to narrow your audience based on their demographics, interests, behavior, and many other categories.

 Likewise, by adding Facebook pixels to your website, you can retarget your website visitors.

-Similar to Facebook ads, Instagram ads are also an effective traffic generation method.
+Similar to Facebook ads, Instagram ads are also an effective method of traffic generation.
 Besides, Instagram ads use the same advertising system as Facebook.

 You get the same targeting filter options as you have on Facebook also.

 On the other hand, influencer marketing has been proven to be more effective.
-In a survey by MediaKix, 89% of people claimed that ROI from influencer marketing is comparable to or better than other marketing channels
+In a survey by IfluencerMarketingHub, 70% of people claimed that ROI from influencer marketing is comparable to or better than other marketing channels

 Influencers drive more sales thanks to their loyal followers.
 And the best part is, you can get an influencer that is within your budget.

-By finding the right influencer to work with, you can generate awareness and drive traffic to your funnel.
+Finding the right influencer to work with can generate awareness and drive traffic to your funnel.

 Unlike other promotional methods, influencer marketing doesn’t require any technical know-how.